(Reading time: 1 minute)

 Please continue to prayerfully uphold Pastor Salah and the three other accused believers as they plead their case before court officials in the coming days.
 Pray that all the charges against them will be dropped.
 May the many churches that have been forcefully sealed by the Algerian government be allowed to reopen, so the love of Christ can be demonstrated through both word and deed throughout the country (John 13:35).

-The Voice of the Martyrs Canada is equipping persecuted Christians in Algeria through the support of a seminary that provides contextually relevant Biblical and theological training.
+The Voice of the Martyrs Canada is equipping persecuted Christians in Algeria with biblical and theological training through the support of a seminary that provides contextually biblical and relevant training.

 Population